laccore/coretools/README.md

 ![PSICAT mascot](https://github.com/laccore/coretools/blob/master/tools/PSICAT/img/psicat.gif)

-PSICAT is a desktop application intended to capture Initial Core Description (ICD) data.
+PSICAT is a desktop application for capturing Initial Core Description (ICD) data.

+Captured description data can be exported in a variety of forms:
+- tabular data (Excel)
-Description data can be exported in a variety of forms: as tabular data, diagrams in common vector (PDF, SVG) and raster formats (BMP, JPG, PNG), or as a stratigraphic column diagram comprising a user-defined set of core sections.
+- diagrams in common vector (PDF, SVG) and raster formats (BMP, JPG, PNG)
+- stratigraphic column diagram comprising a user-defined set of core sections

-PSICAT is available for Windows and Macintosh.
-The Windows build runs under [WINE](https://www.winehq.org/) on Linux systems.
-See the [Releases](https://github.com/laccore/coretools/releases) page for downloads.
+PSICAT is available for Windows, Macintosh, and Linux.

+Pre-built Windows (.exe) and Mac (.app) applications are provided.
+See the [releases](https://github.com/laccore/coretools/releases) page for downloads.

+On Linux systems, PSICAT can be built and run from source code using the "For Developers" instructions below.
+If you'd rather not build from scratch, the Windows build runs on Linux under [WINE](https://www.winehq.org/).

 These [video tutorials](https://www.youtube.com/playlist?list=PLLHxfH9IrTIMit13zSZs91_IJBMfNEUYi) describe basic and more advanced features of PSICAT.